A Variational Approach to Bayesian Phylogenetic Inference: Conclusion

 \section{Conclusion}

-In this work we propose VBPI as a general variational framework for Bayesian phylogenetic inference that deals with the joint parameter space of phylogenetic models.
-At the core of VBPI lie subsplit Bayesian networks, an expressive probabilistic graphical model that provides flexible distributions over the tree topology space, and an efficient structured amortization of the branch lengths over different tree topologies.
-We show that this provides a suitable variational family of distributions which can be easily trained by maximizing the multi-sample ELBO using stochastic gradient ascent.
-With guided exploration in the tree topology space (enabled by SBNs) and joint learning of the branch length distribution across tree topologies (via amortization), VBPI provides competitive performance to MCMC methods with much less computation.
+In this work we propose VBPI as a general variational framework for Bayesian phylogenetic inference on the joint parameter space of phylogenetic models.
+At the core of VBPI lie subsplit Bayesian networks, an expressive probabilistic graphical model that provides distributions over the tree topology space, and an efficient structured amortization of the branch lengths over different tree topologies.
+We show that this provides a suitable variational family of distributions which can be trained by maximizing the multi-sample ELBO using stochastic gradient ascent.
+With guided exploration in the tree topology space (enabled by SBNs) and joint learning of the branch length distribution across tree topologies (via amortization), VBPI can provide competitive performance to MCMC methods especially when the posterior is diffuse.
 We used different branch length parameterizations and different numbers of samples in the multi-sample EBLO for training, and found that the flexibility of branch length parameterization across tree topologies has a stronger impact on the approximation accuracy and the complexity in optimization.
 Moreover, variational approximations provided by VBPI can be readily used for downstream tasks such as marginal likelihood estimation for model comparison via importance sampling.
 We report promising numerical results demonstrating the effectiveness and efficiency of VBPI on a benchmark of real data Bayesian phylogenetic inference problems.

+The current VBPI framework also has many limitations.
+The main limitation is that it requires subsplit support estimation for variational parameterization.
+Subsplit support estimation is currently done with a pre-specified number of candidate tree topologies.
+As the exact posterior is often unknown, we may need a stopping criterion for sufficient support exploration in practice.
+The KL divergence, or equivalently, the ELBO, that are commonly used for variational inference is not suitable in this case due to its mode seeking behavior.
+As an alternative, we may conduct multiple short MCMC/bootstrap runs, and check if the newly collected subsplit supports contain significantly novel split patterns that haven't been seen before.
+In other lines of research, we are currently working on systematic means of support estimation, generalizing~\cite{Whidden19} to the subsplit support context with several novel objective functions.